ali0999109/Themepark/README.md

   ![image](https://github.com/ali0999109/Themepark/assets/145396907/2db7ac2a-0ac3-42d5-83ab-8711445ccf86)

-# The serverless backend
+# The Serverless Backend
 - A DynamoDB table which you will populate with information about all the rides and attractions throughout the park
 - A Lambda function which performs a table scan on the DynamoDB to return all the items.
 - An API Gateway API creates a public http endpoint for the front-end application to query.
 This invokes the Lambda function to return a list of rides and attractions.

-# Step by step instructions
+# Step By Step Instructions
 - Go back to your browser tab with Cloud9 running.
 If you need to re-launch Cloud9, from the AWS Management Console, select Services then select Cloud9  under Developer Tools.
 Make sure your region is correct.
 - Create a deployment bucket in S3 with a unique name.
 SAM will upload its code to the bucket to deploy your application services.
 You will also store this bucket name as an